-Reading wordless storybooks to toddlers may expose them to richer language, study findsApril 18th, 2013 in Psychology & Psychiatry /
+Reading wordless storybooks to toddlers may expose them to richer language, study findsApril 18, 2013 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Researchers at the University of Waterloo have found that children hear more complex language from parents when they read a storybook with only pictures compared to a picture-vocabulary book.
 The findings appear in the latest issue of the journal First Language.

 "Too often, parents dismiss picture storybooks, especially when they are wordless, as not real reading or just for fun," said the study's author, Professor Daniela O'Neill.
 "But these findings show that reading picture storybooks with kids exposes them to the kind of talk that is really important for children to hear, especially as they transition to school."

 The study, by Professor O'Neill of the Department of Psychology at Waterloo, and Angela Nyhout, a graduate student, recorded 25 mothers while they read to their toddlers both a wordless picture storybook and a vocabulary book with pictures.